chilikasha/tinytools/docs/intro.md

 - live (actively maintained)
 - used (or would be used) by myself

 Please use sidebar for site navigation.
-In case of problems, suggestions or questions please open an issue [here](https://github.com/akapitoha/tinytools/issues) or [start a discussion](https://github.com/akapitoha/tinytools/discussions).
+In case of problems, suggestions or questions please [open an issue](https://github.com/akapitoha/tinytools/issues) or [start a discussion](https://github.com/akapitoha/tinytools/discussions).

 Hope you'll find something new and useful.